Updated Feb 19, 2026

 • Credential Configuration in Adalo: Lastly, these credentials need to be set up within Adalo.
 The platform uses them to establish secure connections with APNs and FCM.
 This enables your app to register device tokens and send notifications.
 It's also important to fetch a new device token every time the app launches since tokens can change if users restore a backup or reinstall their operating system.

-Adalo is designed to help you launch fully functional apps as both Progressive Web Apps and native apps for iOS and Android - without needing to rebuild or dive into complex backend setups.
+Adalo is designed to help you launch fully functional apps as both Progressive Web Apps and native apps for iOS and Android—without needing to rebuild or dive into complex backend setups.
+This single-codebase approach means your push notification configuration works across all platforms automatically.

 How Push Notifications Work on Mobile Apps